fmuecke/Ipponboard/doc/manual-en.md

 In contrast to the primary display, the secondary display shows only those details that are details that are essential for the fight:

-- only the scores up to Waza-ari (Ippon is superimposed flashing)
+- Only the scores up to Waza-ari (Ippon is superimposed flashing)
-- only the active penalties
+- Only the active penalties
-- only the active hold time
+- Only the active hold time

 In addition, the secondary display does not respond to mouse input.